greenboxal/doggohub/doc/user/project/merge_requests.md

 ## Work In Progress merge requests

-To prevent merge requests from accidentally being accepted before they're completely ready, GitLab blocks the "Accept" button for merge requests that have been marked as a **Work In Progress**.
+To prevent merge requests from accidentally being accepted before they're completely ready, DoggoHub blocks the "Accept" button for merge requests that have been marked as a **Work In Progress**.

 [Learn more about settings a merge request as "Work In Progress".](merge_requests/work_in_progress_merge_requests.md)